solarslurpi/GrowBuddies/docs/mistbuddy.md

 - [Mist maker from Aliexpress](https://www.aliexpress.com/item/3256803543458943.html?spm=a2g0o.order_list.0.0.57dd1802LzMQr6).
 I did not do any measurements to determine the ideal amount of misters.
 Perhaps less can be used.
 - [Float Valve](https://www.youtube.com/watch?v=vmiO6Z_HLCE) to stop the constantly running water line from filling the tub.
 - [1/2" Barb to 1/2 " NPT female connector](https://amzn.to/3yzxlsG) _Note: The _connector fittings _assume_ 1/2"_ PEX connector to incoming water_.
+- Two [Sonoff [S31 plugs](https://amzn.to/3xnPWYc) need to be [flashed with Tasmota](flash_tasmota).
+One plug is used to turn on/off the 48V power supply for the mister.
+The other is to turn on/off the power supply to the fan.

 ### 2. Build
+#### Base and Continuous Fill
 For the base and continuous fill, get the popcorn ... it's time for a [How To YouTube Video on making a DIY Humidifier](https://www.youtube.com/watch?v=vmiO6Z_HLCE)

 The water level for the float valve is 1 cm above the sensor line.